Administration¶

 To navigate through the UI, simply use the drawer on the left side of the page.

-After a successfull login, you can see the dashboard with live data of the machine grommunio runs on.
+After a successful login, you can see the dashboard with live data of the machine grommunio runs on.

 Since grommunio has its own antispam service, according data can be displayed in the Dashboard.